2017 CSA AGREEMENT & DETAILS

-Farmers Mark and Joanie are excited to announce the 2013 CSA.
+Farmers Mark and Joanie are excited to announce the 2017 CSA.
 A CSA (Community Supported Agriculture) is a program where we offer customers fresh-picked USDA certified organic produce by purchasing a share of the season’s harvest in advance.
-By participating in a CSA, customers become dedicated to sustaining the farm by supplying capital for start-up expenses, (farm labor, seeds, potting soil, utilities, greenhouse supplies, stakes, etc.) that need to be paid before the first crop is harvested.
-This year a share entitles our members to fresh produce, and vegetable, flower and herb plants.
-Members will be able to choose what’s in their share anytime the farm store (at our new location - days to be announced) is open from May-October and at the Litchfield Farmers’ Market (Saturdays 10-1)and the Collinsville Farmers’ Market (Sundays 10-1) from June-October.
-We strive for a wide variety of USDA certified organic produce throughout the season.
-A major benefit to this program is its flexibility.
-You select what you want when you want it!
+By participating in a CSA, customers become involved in sustaining the farm by supplying capital for start-up expenses (farm labor, seeds, potting soil, utilities, greenhouse supplies, stakes, etc.) that need to be paid before the first crop is harvested.
+In exchange, customers choose a weekly supply of fresh produce at a discount from farm stand prices.

-•A work share entails an obligation of 48 or 90 hours of farm work during the season.
+A work share entails an obligation of 25 or 50 hours of farm work during the season.
 These shares are extremely limited and selected at the discretion of the farmers.
-Work share choices include field work (weeding, planting, harvesting); greenhouse work (preparing seed trays, seeding, watering); washing and bunching produce; farm store (cashier & restocking); helping at farmers’ markets.
-A work share is equivalent to $400(for 48 hours of work) or $740 (for 90 hours of work).
+Work share choices include field work (weeding, planting, harvesting); greenhouse work (preparing seed trays, seeding, watering); washing and bunching produce; helping at farmers’ markets.
+A work share is equivalent to $240(for 25 hours of work) or $480(for 50 hours of work).
 Work shares are mostly needed in the Spring and late Summer-Fall.

 How does it work?